YouNow/younow.github.io/policy/en/rules.md

 ## Impersonation is not permitted

 It is forbidden to change your chat name or create a new account in order to impersonate a YouNow user.
-Claiming to be another person or creating a false presence for an organization undermines the community and violates YouNow's Terms of Use (/policy/en/terms).
-Additionally, the creation and use of multiple accounts must abide by YouNow's Terms of Use (/policy/en/terms).
+Claiming to be another person or creating a false presence for an organization undermines the community and violates YouNow's [Terms of Use](/policy/en/terms).
+Additionally, the creation and use of multiple accounts must abide by YouNow's [Terms of Use](/policy/en/terms).
 Any abuse or inappropriate use of one account may result in permanent termination of all accounts.

 ## No copyright infringement